Habrador/Ten-Minute-Physics-Unity/README.md

 # Ten Minute Physics in Unity

 Implementations in Unity of the YouTube channel [Ten Minute Physics](https://matthias-research.github.io/pages/tenMinutePhysics/).
 My contribution is that I have translated the code from mainly JavaScript to C#, and I have commented the code to make it easier to understand what's going on.
+I have also fixed a few minor bugs and improved the performance.

 ## 1-2.
 Cannon ball